background

 • Expansion MRR → If we apply the same rule to expansion MRR, that means expansion MRR must consist of upselling or cross-selling where there is a strong basis for assuming the new MRR.

-• Churned MRR → As for the churned MRR, existing customers – especially on the B2B side – will provide notice of their decision to discontinue their relationship (or desire to downgrade to a lower-priced account tier) with the company’s products/services ahead of time.
+• Churned MRR → For the churned MRR, existing customers—especially on the B2B side—will provide notice ahead of time of their decision to discontinue their relationship (or desire to downgrade to a lower-priced account tier) with the company’s products/services.

 Note: The fees received for services such as one-time installations or consultations are excluded.